 Rosemary is a fragrant evergreen shrub which is frequently used in cooking.
 Its pale blue flowers are attractive to bees and butterflies.

 Sage is a woody subshrub with silvery green leaves and pale purple flowers that are attractive to butterflies and other pollinators.
-It has been essential for cooking for centuries and is also used as an essential oil.
+It does best in well-drained, sunny locations.
+For centuries, sage has been a popular herb for cooking, and is also used as an essential oil.

 Sainfoin is a fodder crop that is highly nutritious for livestock and also provides nectar for bees.

-Scotch rose is aggressively thorny but makes up for it with its profusion of white blooms.
-We recommend a thorn proof hat when working in the vicinity of this rose.
+Scotch rose is aggressively thorny but makes up for it with a profusion of white blooms.
+We recommend a thorn-proof hat when working in the vicinity of this rose!
 It offers a second show in the fall with showy maroon hips.

 A tall, brash plant with chrome yellow flowers brightens the summer border.
 Easy to grow, it tolerates a wide variety of conditions, although a haircut in the spring will prevent flopping later.